daniele3b/SafeWater/Assignment2/README.md

 ## Purpose of the second Assignment

 The purpose of the second assignment is to replace the single device (Nucleo-F401RE) by a Wireless Sensor Network comprised of multiple nodes, in particular they are ARM Cortex M3 STM32F103REY nodes.
-The devices are available of Iot-Lab a platform used for testing and evaluation of IOT solutions.
-The protocol used to create the mesh is the 802.15.4 in combination with 6loWPN protocols in order to create a wireless sensor network and connect it to the internet in order to send data to AWS Cloud by using a MQTT/MQTT-SN broker.
+The devices are available of [Iot-Lab](https://www.iot-lab.info/) a platform used for testing and evaluation of IOT solutions.
+The protocol used to create the mesh is the 802.15.4 in combination with 6loWPAN protocols in order to create a wireless sensor network and connect it to the internet in order to send data to AWS Cloud by using a MQTT/MQTT-SN broker.

 In carrying out the 2 homework, particular attention was paid to performance evaluation in terms of power consumption, latency and throughput.